Developing AI That Works for Healthcare

 You can download my current CV here: Download my CV.

-I am always happy to connect about potential collaborations in medical AI, particularly in the oncology space.
+I am always happy to connect about potential collaborations in medical AI, particularly in the oncology and pathology space.